Frequently Asked Questions

 -

-No. My pressure range includes light, medium, firm, and plain old deep when I apply my leverage and body mechanics ;-)
+No. My pressure range includes light, medium, firm, and “plain old deep” when appropriate.